 Part 4 – 7 questions - 7 marks

 The Listening section consists of 4 parts.
 Some test your general understanding of conversations, speeches, presentations etc. while others test your ability to find specific information.
-To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see my Listening FCE web page or check out my FCE Listening Course.
+To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see my Listening FCE web page.

 The Writing section of the exam has 2 parts.
 The first part is a 140-190 word essay.
 The structure of the essay is key in passing this section of the exam.
 In the second part, you have 3 options from either: an article, a review, a report, an email, and you have to write 140-190 words about one of these.
 You need to show competence in every different writing style in order to pass the exam.

 How To Pass The FCE Exam

 This is a good question and if you are reading this page, then, like me, you want to make your dreams a reality!